bitboxer/atlas/content/blog/introducing-chess-atlas.md

 > An atlas is a collection of maps; it is typically a bundle of maps of Earth or
 > a region of Earth.

-Now exchange Earth with Chess and you get my idea.
+Now exchange Earth with chess and you get my idea.
 Chess is an immense topic so *one* map is not going to cut it.
 I will be creating a collection of maps.
 Each place, again following the metaphore, will have its own section on this website.
 That way exploring its content should be easier (I love feedback, please [reach